jiwanheo/senTWEETment/README.md

 analysis on tweets.
 It is distributed as an R package using the [golem](https://thinkr-open.github.io/golem/) framework.

+You can pull tweets in 1 of 3 ways:

+-   Search word (\#hashtag or any other text)
+-   User name
+-   Location (requires google maps API)
+-   *Search word + Location: tbd*

 This tool utilizes the text sentiment analysis process introduced in the book [Text Mining with R](https://www.tidytextmining.com/).
 It currently supports 3 lexicons: